rhaslund/labguides/vao-2.0/module-07/content.md

 Module 7: DataLabs
 ---
-**This lab is expected to last a maximum of X minutes including lab launch.**
+**This lab is expected to last a maximum of 25 minutes including lab launch.**

 # Lab 7.1: Assigning user roles and permissions